LaurenceHo/react-weather-app/README.md

     contentBase: '../dist',
     historyApiFallback: true,
     hot: true,
-    inline: true
+    inline: true,
   },
   plugins: [
     new HotModuleReplacementPlugin(),
     new DefinePlugin({
       'process.env': {
-        'NODE_ENV': JSON.stringify('development')
-      }
-    })
-  ]
+        NODE_ENV: JSON.stringify('development'),
+      },
+    }),
+    new MiniCssExtractPlugin({
+      filename: '[name].css',
+      chunkFilename: '[id].css',
+    }),
+  ],
 });
 ```

-And put the script in the package.json for starting the webpack dev server:
+And place `start` script in the package.json for starting the webpack dev server:
 ```
   "scripts": {
     "start": "webpack-dev-server --config ./config/webpack.dev.js --progress --profile --watch --open" }
 ```

-Finally, let's look into bundle code for production.
+Finally, let's look into bundling code for production deployment.
 Since we want to reduce the bundle file size for production.
-We need to install some plugins for helping us:
-`npm i -D compression-webpack-plugin uglifyjs-webpack-plugin`
+We need to install some plugins for helping us: `npm i -D uglifyjs-webpack-plugin`
+We also need `CleanWebpackPlugin` to clean the build folder before building code.
+We also need `MiniCssExtractPlugin` for extracting
-In the [webpack.prod.js](config/webpack.prod.js), we use above plugins to bundle code:
+CSS files.
+Therefore, in the [webpack.prod.js](config/webpack.prod.js), we use above plugins to bundle code:
 ```
+const CleanWebpackPlugin = require('clean-webpack-plugin');
-const CompressionPlugin = require('compression-webpack-plugin');
+const MiniCssExtractPlugin = require('mini-css-extract-plugin');
 const UglifyJsPlugin = require('uglifyjs-webpack-plugin');
 const merge = require('webpack-merge');
 const DefinePlugin = require('webpack/lib/DefinePlugin');